dawsond34/DawsonDobash-MADA-project/README.md

 ### Products

-This folder contains the manuscript and the supplemental materials
+This folder contains the manuscript, the supplemental materials, and reference file

-**SUPPLEMENTAL MATERIALS NOT FINISHED AND A WORK IN PROGRESS**